ParkinsonLab/Architect/README.md

 ## b.
 Setting up Architect for use without Docker (on a computer cluster or otherwise)

 For those intending to use Architect outside Docker, certain customizations are required.
-Scripts currently being distributed via this Architect distribution use as example for users of the [Niagara supercomputer based at the University of Toronto](https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart) but can easily be modified for your use case.
-For Niagara users, please skip to step 3 below.
+Scripts currently being distributed via this Architect distribution use as example for users of a cluster equipped with 40 CPU cores and using the SLURM job scheduler (an example being the [Niagara supercomputer based at the University of Toronto](https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart) but can easily be modified for your specific use case.)

 ### Step 1: Python v2 and v3 installations